ccarballolozano/transshipment-problem-solver/README.md

   * capacity_origins_to_transshipments.csv
   * capacity_transshipments_to_destinations.csv
   * capacity_transshipments_to_transshipments.csv

+Take a look to the folder examples/input_for_direct_add to see the structure of the files or you can see the files created when building from the Buid data step.

 ## Generated data

 When running the program, some data is generated (appart from the input data):